 Our survey revealed significant differences in digital maturity by industry.
-We found that the telco industry, along with technology, manufacturing and financial services companies, had progressed furthest on their digital transformation journeys.
+We found that technology, manufacturing, telco and financial services companies had progressed furthest on their digital transformation journeys.
 Digital Maturity Index scores were distinctly lower in other industries such as consumer goods, logistics and health care.